If you’re ready to open a position on a share, here are three steps to follow:

 What moves the price of shares?

-There is always a limited supply of a company’s stock.
-A company can make the decision to issue more shares, or buy back shares from investors to reduce supply, but the number of shares in circulation is always known.
+There is always a limited supply of shares in a company.
+It may make the decision to issue more shares, or to buy shares back from shareholders to reduce the supply, but the number of shares outstanding is always known.

 There are a number of reasons that the demand for a share can fluctuate over time, including: